 What makes my millennial travel journey unique is that I left school when I was 17 to become an online entrepreneur and travel the world.

 I am the creator of That Travel Blog.
 I help young people explore alternative ways to work and travel, outside of the typical 9-to-5.
-My mission is to create unique and insightful content that caters to an audience of young, ambitious travelling entrepreneurs and those who aspire to be one.
+My mission is to create unique and insightful content that caters to an audience of young, ambitious traveling entrepreneurs and those who aspire to be one.

 To get a peek inside a day in the life of Dave, I’m writing this on a train going from Warsaw to Krakow in Poland.
 My time on this train will be spent writing, replying to emails from clients back in the UK and thinking about additional ways I can monetize my blog!

 I have a reckless optimism that kept me going throughout the early stages where no-one believed in me.
-I have always wanted to be my own boss, and I continue to pursue the dream of ultimate freedom to this day.
+I have always wanted to be my own boss and I continue to pursue the dream of ultimate freedom to this day.